 “Police work is not all glamour and excitement and glory.
 There are days and days of routine, of tedious probing, of tireless searching.”

 Rarely have a director and cinematographer worked as succinctly as Anthony Mann and John Alton.
 During the late 1940s, they collaborated on a series of films noir that rank among the finest of their kind: T-Men (1947), Raw Deal (1948), Reign of Terror (1949), and Border Incident (1949).
-Key among these films, though perhaps less celebrated due to the uncertainty regarding Mann’s involvement, is 1948’s He Walked by Night.
+Key among these films, though perhaps less celebrated due to the uncertainty of Mann’s involvement, is 1948’s He Walked by Night.

-Details surrounding the film get increasingly hazier with time, but here’s what we know for sure: Mann replaced original director Alfred L. Werker at some point during production, and shot several uncredited scenes.
+Details surrounding the film get increasingly hazier with time, but here’s what we know for sure: Mann replaced original director Alfred L. Werker at some point during production, and shot a number uncredited scenes.
 Exactly which of the 79 minutes belong to Mann and which belong to Werker is another matter altogether.
 Some have claimed that Mann essentially remade the entire film, others claim he added the finishing touches at most.
 The most detailed estimation comes from Max Alvarez’s excellent book The Crime Films of Anthony Mann, which states that he shot all of the nighttime exteriors, or a total of one third of the film; including the iconic finale.

 One third.
 That’s all.
 What Mann and Alton manage to do with this one third supersedes what most other filmmakers were doing with feature-length runtimes.
 More than the grim, unsettling T-Men or even the brilliantly baroque Raw Deal, He Walked by Night shows the duo at the height of their visual prowess, revolutionizing the film noir as they went along.